facebook/react-native-website/docs/new-architecture-library-intro.md

 :::info

-Currently, this Playbook is written under the assumption that you will be using [Flow](https://flow.org/).
+Currently, this guide is written under the assumption that you will be using [Flow](https://flow.org/).
 The `react-native-codegen` package is also currently working only with Flow source as input.
 We know that a lot of our users are using **TypeScript** instead and we hope to release TypeScript support really soon.
-This Playbook will be updated once the TypeScript support is also available.
+This guide will be updated once the TypeScript support is also available.

 :::